 No other credit cards are authorized for acceptance by university units.

-BYU is committed to follow all industry regulations, including Payment Card Industry (PCI) data security standards for all credit card transactions.
+BYU is committed to following all industry regulations, including Payment Card Industry (PCI) data security standards for all credit card transactions.
 If university units contract with third-party vendors, the third-party vendors must comply with all industry regulations.
-Prior to contract signing under the direction of the University Purchasing Office, University Legal Counsel reviews and approves all credit card related contracts.
+Before contract signing under the direction of the University Purchasing Office, University Legal Counsel reviews and approves all credit card-related contracts.

 - Do you have a merchant number to process credit card payments?

 - If a third-party vendor is involved, is the third-party PCI compliant?

 - What fee will be charged to process credit cards?

 - How is the credit card payment authorized and settled?